Josh Jung Player Props: Rangers vs. Yankees

-The Texas Rangers and Josh Jung (.395 slugging percentage over his past 10 games, including two homers), battle starting pitcher Clarke Schmidt and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+Josh Jung, with a slugging percentage of .395 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers versus the New York Yankees, with Luis Severino on the mound, June 24 at 4:05 PM ET.

-He is looking to bounce back after a four-strikeout performance in his most recent game against the White Sox.
+He had a one-hit performance in his last game (1-for-5) against the Yankees.

 Josh Jung Game Info & Props vs. the Yankees